 Be aware also of any ‘tailgating’ where people can enter a front door with or immediately after you.

-Security Advice for students in private rented accommodation:
+Students in private rented accommodation:

 - 1. Ensure good quality locks are on both the main door to the property and the bedroom door.

 - 2. Walk around the exterior of the property making sure to note any areas of potential weakness and discuss any issues with a landlord

 - 3. Inspect doors and windows to make sure appropriate locks are fitted, are in good condition and meet insurance requirements.
 They can ask a vetted MLA locksmith for advice if they are unsure.

 - 4. Be sure to keep valuable items out of sight, away from doors or windows, and remember to lock rooms whenever they’re not in.